 5.1 - Well Registration for Exempt Wells

 (a) Permit Exemptions.
-Only the following wells are exempt from obtaining a Drilling/Operating Permit and shall be registered in accordance with Rule 5.1(b):
+Only the following wells are exempt from obtaining a Drilling/Operating Permit and shall be registered in accordance with Rule 5.1(b).

-(1) Drilling or operating a well, used solely for domestic use, or for providing water for livestock or poultry:
+(1) The drilling or operating a well, used solely for domestic use, or for providing water for livestock or poultry:

 (A) if the well is drilled, completed, or equipped so that it is incapable of producing more than 17.5 gallons per minute or,